Clausal — Syntax Design¶

 process(X) >> ([1] // counter, [X] // items)

-When a sub-call uses fewer accumulators than the caller, only the shared ones are threaded:
+when a sub-call uses fewer accumulators than the caller, only the shared ones are threaded:

 -edcg_pred(inc_only, 0, [counter]) # only counter